graeme-winter/dials_tutorials/scripting/shell_scripting_extra_credit.md

 This is a non-trivial worked example to answer a real question: which of the very many data sets I measured on November 18th gave me the highest resolution `xia2-dials` run.
 One could answer this with some careful book-keeping and a tedious trawl through SynchWeb, but that is not my style.

+Note - these get a little _long_ so we will use line continuation markers by ending lines with `\`...

 Start off in the right place:

 ```